And sorry I could not travel both

 Robert Frost (1874–1963).
 Mountain Interval.
 1920.

 Yesterday I finished preparing our tax returns and as a reward to myself I decided to take a bike ride.
 Although the sky was overcast and threatening rain (which seems to be normal for this region of France), I had Bronwyn drop me off in a small town near Le Mans on the less traveled river Le Loir (which is a tributary of the more famous La Loire River).
-I had not planned out a detailed route, but I knew that Le Loir drained into the Sarthe River, which drained into the Maine River, which passed within 500 meters of our house so all I needed to do was follow the rivers downstream.
+I had not planned out a detailed route, but I knew that Le Loir drained into the Sarthe River, which drained into the Maine River, which passed within 500 meters of our house so all I needed to do was follow the river downstream.

 Perhaps the bike trip and poem are metaphors for my time in France.
 Difficult at times, but in hindsight a great experience.